Critical characteristics of B2B eCommerce selling

 Customer onboarding process

 Unlike in B2C eCommerce, onboarding a customer isn’t just about getting contact information and payment preferences.
-B2B businesses deal with vastly different customers, and the onboarding process must take company information, creditworthiness, payment and invoicing requirements.
+B2B businesses deal with vastly different customers, and the onboarding process must take company information, creditworthiness, payment and invoicing requirements which should then be added to the invoicing software.
 Business customers can also have additional payment terms and deal with vastly different order approval processes.
 Streamlining the onboarding process is essential since it sets the purchase experience tone and increases repeat purchases.

 Longer relationships and buying cycles